j-sikula/Detecting-number-of-people/src/ESP32-C6-Sensor/README.md

+# Scenarios for measurement
+1. people exits/ enter 2x on the center of doors
+- 2 m distance
+- 1 m distance
+- 0.5 m distance
+- next to the other

+2. from right corner to left corner
+- 2 m distance
+- 1 m distance
+- 0.5 m distance
+- next to the other

+3. right side of the door
+- 2 m distance
+- 1 m distance 10:45:00 3times to the door
+- 0.5 m distance  10:46:00

+4. left side of the door
+- 2 m distance
+- 1 m distance
+- 0.5 m distance  10:48:50 end

+5. closing the door 10:50:50

+6. when opening door from indoor - immediately exit room without colsing door 10:51:44

+7. enter and close door,  6., 7. twice 10:54:30

+8. open exit close 10:55

+9. open enter and slowly closing the door
+10. repaeating 8.
+9. with closing door

+4. exiting/entring when door are not opened entirely twice

 | Supported Targets | ESP32 | ESP32-C2 | ESP32-C3 | ESP32-C6 | ESP32-H2 | ESP32-P4 | ESP32-S2 | ESP32-S3 |
 | ----------------- | ----- | -------- | -------- | -------- | -------- | -------- | -------- | -------- |